fireheart12/reverse-oldification/readme.md

 ### Preparing the Numpy arrays :

 The training and validation numpy array are created.
 All the images in the training set are loaded one after the other, and are subsequently converted into LAB format.
-The x_train list contains the ‘L’ channel of our LAB image, whereas y_train contains the ‘A’ and ‘B’ channels.
+The **x_train list** contains the **‘L’ channel of our LAB image**, whereas y_train contains the **‘A’ and ‘B’ channels**.
 Same goes for x_val and y_val.
 Finally the list is converted into a numpy array, as they are the input type desired by Tensorflow.
 * The shape of x_train observed is (3680, 224, 224) signifying that this 3-D tensor contains 3680 images, where each image has a dimension of 224 X 224.
 This makes sense as earlier we rescaled all the images to 224 X 224.
 Moreover, as the training set contains only the ‘L’ channel, therefore each image has only dimension(depth wise).

 * The shape of x_val observed is (3680, 224, 224, 2) signifying that this 3-D tensor contains 3680 images, where each image has a dimension of 224 X 224 along with depth 2.
 This is because both ‘a’ and ‘b’ channels of the Lab image are incorporated in the x_val tensor.
 All the images in a and b are 224 X 224, and they are stacked together in x_val, imparting the shape an overall depth of two.